Glossary

 Picking can be carried out through various methods such as piece picking, batch picking, or wave picking.
 Efficient execution of picking is crucial to ensuring order accuracy and customer satisfaction while minimizing errors and processing delays.

-Private Label, also known as store brand, is a brand created and marketed by a distributor or retailer rather than the product manufacturer.
-Private label brands are typically more affordable alternatives to national brands and are exclusively sold in the retailer’s stores.
+Private label, also known as own brand.
+A private label is a brand created and marketed by a distributor or retailer, rather than by the product manufacturer.
+Private labels are generally cheaper alternatives to national brands.
+They are generally sold exclusively in the distributor’s stores.

 Distributors develop their own products under their own brand, thereby controlling production, marketing, and distribution.
 Private label brands provide retailers with a larger profit margin and greater flexibility in terms of pricing and marketing strategy.